-There are two main kinds of house survey in England and Wales – a Building Survey
+There are two main kinds of house survey in England and Wales – a Building Surve (Level 3 Survey)

-and a HomeBuyers Report.
+.
 A Building Survey is more detailed and is suitable for older buildings, or buildings that have undergone significant alteration.
-A HomeBuyers Report is the less comprehensive of the two, and as such it can be more difficult to know exactly what it includes.
+A HomeBuyer Report is the less comprehensive of the two, and as such it can be more difficult to know exactly what it includes.

-A HomeBuyers Report is essentially a general health check on a property.
+A HomeBuyer Report (otherwise known as the Level 2 RICS Survey) is essentially a general health check on a property.
 It is an independent review of all visible and accessible parts of a property.
 It is ideal for most modern homes and for older homes that appear to be in a decent condition and have not had significant work done on them.

-You can read our article to find out more information about the details of a HomeBuyers Report
+You can read our article to find out more information about the details of a HomeBuyer Report

 .
-If you’re not sure whether a HomeBuyers Report is right for your property, have a look at our article on what type of survey you need
+If you’re not sure whether a HomeBuyer Report is right for your property, have a look at our article on what type of survey you need

-You can probably expect a HomeBuyers Report to cost around £350-£400.
-However, the cost of the HomeBuyers Report is very dependent on the size, age, type and condition of the property, so it could easily be more or less than that.
+You can probably expect a HomeBuyer Report to cost around £350-£400.
+However, the cost of the HomeBuyer Report is very dependent on the size, age, type and condition of the property, so it could easily be more or less than that.

 It’s also worth remembering that different firms charge different amounts, so it’s advisable to shop around to find a RICS Chartered Surveyor for the best deal.
 Get quotes from up to five Chartered Surveyors

-You can find out more about the costs involved in a HomeBuyers Report
+You can find out more about the costs involved in a HomeBuyer Report

 House survey checklist: What do surveyors look for in a HomeBuyers Survey?